 Since the last update we have not found published data on its excretion in breast milk.

+Corticoids are frequently prescribed in Pediatrics with no side effects on the infant when indicated for short-term or sporadical use.
 On nursing mothers a timely use or not long-term treatment is compatible with breastfeeding along with the assessment of milk production.

 WHO Model List of Essential Drugs 2002: Compatible with breastfeeding in single dose.
 No data is available on long-term use.
+(WHO 2002)